 If you’re going all-in: Look at stainless steel for your permanent installation, supplement with IBC totes, and keep stackable containers ready for distribution or evacuation.
 At this level, you should also have water purification methods dialed in as a backup to storage.

-Whatever your level, verify NSF/ANSI 61 certification, sanitize before first fill, and commit to a rotation or treatment schedule.
+Whatever your level, verify that certification, sanitize before first fill, and commit to a rotation or treatment schedule.
 Water is the foundation of every other preparedness plan you build.
-Get this right first, and everything else becomes easier.
+Get this right first, and everything else gets easier.

 Start storing today.
 Your future self will thank you.